0xt4req/ems/README.md

 - **Event Management**: Authenticated users can create, update, view, and delete events with details such as name and description.
 - **Attendee Registration**: Attendees can register for events, ensuring registrations do not exceed the event capacity.
 - **Event Dashboard**: Events are displayed in a paginated, sortable, and filterable format.
-- **Event Reports**: Admins can download attendee lists for specific events in CSV format.
+- **Event Reports**: Admins & hosts can download attendee lists for specific events in CSV format.
 - **Search functionality** across events and attendees.
-- **AJAX integration** to enhance user experience during event registration.
+- **AJAX integration** to enhance user experience I used ajax requests.
-- **JSON API endpoint** to fetch event details programmatically.
+- **JSON API endpoint** to fetch details programmatically.
+- **Responsive UI**: Built with Bootstrap for a modern and user-friendly interface.
+- **Error handling**: Proper error messages and status codes for better error handling.
+- **Access control**: Role-based access control (RBAC) for API calls.

 ### Technical Details:
 - This project is based on object-oriented PHP.